RTP Antena 1: 1980s

 Antena 1 (name adopted in 1981) restored commercial advertising in 1982, alongside its shortwave counterpart, with a maximum length of six minutes per hour.
 However, the goal was not profit, but rather social benefits, according to the regulations.
-The agreement that led to Portugal and Spain's entrance in the European Economic Cummunity on 12 June 1985 was marked by a special broadcast shared with Radio Nacional de España.
+The agreement that led to Portugal and Spain's entrance in the European Economic Community on 12 June 1985 was marked by a special broadcast shared with Radio Nacional de España.
 The international correspondent network begins to solidify, as well as making its news operation a pillar of the network.
 The sports news unit was improved.
 All major events were covered by Antena 1 at this phase.

 In 1983, a medium wave output started carrying a four-hour opt-out service airing music instead of football matches.
 A relevant change to its schedule took place in 1984, with the aim of reverting the decrease in ratings it suffered since the start of the decade, with the increase of the ratings of Rádio Comercial and Rádio Renascença.
 In 1987, the medium wave station started carrying generalist programming, while the FM station prioritized musical programming, given its stereo capabilities.
 It was also the year of the first Pirilampo Mágico campaign in association with FENACERCI, which aims to help children with disabilities.